main-educational/main-educational.github.io/content/installation.md

 Select the tab that corresponds to your operating system and follow the instructions therein.

-Note: If the instructions below aren't working and you have spent more than 15-20 minutes troubleshooting on your own, reach out on the #help-installation channel on the Discord server with the exact problems you're having.
+Note: If the instructions below aren't working and you have spent more than 15-20 minutes troubleshooting on your own, reach out on the #installation-and-set-up channel on the Discord server with the exact problems you're having.

 ### Bash shell